XRPLF/clio/README.md

 from which data can be extracted.
 The rippled node does not need to be running on the same machine as clio.

-clio is designed with scalability and availability as a first principle.
-Data is stored in either Postgres, Cassandra,or ScyllaDB, and multiple clio servers can share access to the same dataset.
-The different clio servers that are using the same dataset do not know about each other or talk to each other.

 ## Requirements
 1. Access to a Postgres server, Cassandra cluster or ScyllaDB cluster.
 Can be local or remote.